Loran4vr/virtualtrade/fix_log.md

   1. Configured `SQLALCHEMY_DATABASE_URI` in `config.py` to load from the `DATABASE_URL` environment variable for production (as provided by Render).
   2. Set `SQLALCHEMY_DATABASE_URI` to a local file (`sqlite:///site.db`) for development.
   3. Set `SQLALCHEMY_TRACK_MODIFICATIONS` to `False` as a best practice.
-- **Status**: 🟢 DEPLOYED - Changes deployed to remote, awaiting user redeployment and verification.
+- **Status**: ✅ RESOLVED - Database is now configured for persistence, allowing user and portfolio data to be stored correctly.

 ### 9. Frontend Build Failure - Unreachable Code Error
 - **Issue**: The frontend build failed with an ESLint `unreachable code` error in `src/Subscription.jsx`.